Gem Care and Durability

 Setting Recommendations

-The choice of setting can protect vulnerable gems or expose durable gems to show
+The choice of setting can protect vulnerable gems or expose durable gems to show their beauty to best effect.

 Protective Settings